See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \section{Experiments}

-This section comprehensively evaluates the effectiveness of StaR on multimodal agents.
+This section evaluates the effectiveness of StaR.
 Section~\ref{subsec:experimentalSetup} outlines the experimental setup.
-Subsequently, Section~\ref{subsec:improvementsOnStateControlBenchmark} presents the substantial improvements of StaR on the state control benchmark, demonstrating the effectiveness of StaR in improving the execution accuracy on toggle control instructions.
-Subsequent sections provide more detailed discussions and analysis.
-Section~\ref{subsec:generalizationOnAgenticBenchmarks} demonstrates the generalizability of StaR that it can preserve or even improve the performance on general agentic tasks.
-Furthermore, Section~\ref{subsec:performanceOnDynamicEnvironment} evaluates StaR-enhanced agents in dynamic environments, highlighting the potential of StaR for real-world applications.
-Finally, Section~\ref{subsec:caseStudies} presents case studies that showcase how StaR enhances the ability to perceive, analyze, and act on toggle control instructions, leading to more reliable toggling.
+Then, Section~\ref{subsec:improvementsOnStateControlBenchmark} presents the substantial improvements of StaR on the state control benchmark.
+Next, Section~\ref{subsec:generalizationOnAgenticBenchmarks} verify the generalizability of StaR on general agentic tasks.
+Finally, Section~\ref{subsec:performanceOnDynamicEnvironment} evaluates StaR-trained agents in dynamic environments, highlighting the potential of StaR for real-world applications.
+Additionally, component ablation studies and real-world case studies are detailed in Appendix~\ref{subappendix:ablationStudiesOnStaRComponents} and Appendix~\ref{subappendix:caseStudies}.